Anderson-Lai/ib-notes/slchemistry/chemistry.md

 Ex: 2,3-dimethyl hexane

 ### Side Chain Isomers
-in a side chain, when carbons attach to a 'centeral' carbon, not in a 'chain'
+in a side chain, when carbons attach to a 'central' carbon, not in a 'chain'

 propyl:
 - isopropyl